lowrycito/handbook/pages/study-manual-general-handbook.md

         To serve the Lord as a missionary is a sacred privilege.
 It brings eternal blessings to the person and those he or she serves.](/study/manual/general-handbook/24?lang=eng#title_number62 "/study/manual/general-handbook/24?lang=eng#title_number62")
 - Uniting Families for Eternity

-  - 25. Temple and Family History Work in the Ward and Stake
+  - 25. Uniting Families for Eternity through Temple and Family History Work

     - [#### 25.0.
 Introduction

       Uniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number2 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number2")
     - 25.1.
-Member and Leader Participation in Temple and Family History Work
+Member and Leader Participation in Uniting Families for Eternity

       - [#### 25.1.
-Member and Leader Participation in Temple and Family History Work
+Member and Leader Participation in Uniting Families for Eternity

         Uniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number3 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng#title_number3")
       - [#### 25.1.1.
 Individual Responsibility for Temple Worship